 Once the Kundalini Shakti has ascended through the Sushumna to Sahasrara, which is the highest psychic center located which is at the crown of the head, it reverses its course and then returns to the rest in the base center again.

-With this, we end our detailed discussion on Nadis with a comprehensive explanation of the three main Nadis, the Ida, the Pingala and the Sushumna.
+With this, we end our detailed discussion on Nadis with a comprehensive explanation of the three main Nadis, the Ida, the Pingala, and the Sushumna.
 It is up to the practitioner to practice the yogic practices to activate and start the flow of the energy and reach the highest state of consciousness.
-This leads us to better life and healthy body and helps us in getting rid of ailments that plague us while assisting us in physical, mental and spiritual growth.
+This leads us to a better life and a healthy body and helps us in getting rid of ailments that plague us while assisting us in physical, mental, and spiritual growth.

 Bandha Yoga | How to do Jalandhara, Uddiyana, Mula | Benefits

 Bandha Yoga is an energetic lock that contains the prana.
 There are three bandhas Jalandhar, Mula, and Uddiyana.
 Bandhas are[...]

 6 Types Yogic kriyas and Their Benefits you need to know

 There are four dimensions to our life- Karma, Kriya, Bhakti, and Gnana.
 Any yoga you do falls under these four[...]

 Do you Know What is Tantra Yoga And Why It Is So Powerful?

 Tantra has been grossly misinterpreted for a long time, especially in the West - it is presented as liberated tantric[...]